angles-n-daemons/scrutinize/clients/python/README.md

-# scrutinize-client
+# scrutinize

-This is the client for the [scrutinize experimentation platform](https://github.com/angles-n-daemons/scrutinize).
+This is the python client for the [scrutinize experimentation platform](https://github.com/angles-n-daemons/scrutinize).

 # Installation

-To install the project, use pip:
+To install the client, use pip:

 `pip install scrutinize`